United States Naval Academy Museum: Collection

 The collection reflects much of American naval history and partly the naval forces of other countries.
 That includes thousands of two- and three-dimensional objects such as flags, uniforms, weapons, medals, books, instruments and photographs as well as art.
 Major collections are The Rogers Ship Model Collection, the Naval Academy Art Collection (including c.
 1,200 paintings), the Malcolm Storer Naval Medals Collection (including ancient coins) and The Beverley R. Robinson Collection (prints of naval history).

 Exhibits and programming

 Over the years, the museum has created a number of exhibits including: Sea, Sun, and Space, Philo McGiffin: A Man of Wit and Dash, Over There: The Navy and Marine Corps in World War I, Warrior Writers, From Conception to Present: The U.S. Navy's Aircraft Carrier, U.S. Navy Ships of War, and Seas, Lakes & Bay: The Naval War of 1812, and Ability, Not Gender.

-It also hosts the Shifley Lecture Series and Preble Hall Podcast about U.S. Navy and Marine Corps history.
+It also hosts the Preble Hall Podcast about U.S. Navy and Marine Corps history.
 It previously produced a podcast called "A History of the Navy in 100 Objects".
-Since 2017 it has also hosted the NavyCon convention dealing with naval history, navies in science fiction, and current issues.